caioaletroca/ConsoleControl/README.md

 ## Installation

-### If you are using boards Arduino Nano, Uno or Mega series, you must install first the [Stardard C++ Arduino](https://github.com/maniacbug/StandardCplusplus) to use this library!!!
+### If you are using boards Arduino Nano, Uno or Mega series, you must install first the [Arduino STL](https://github.com/mike-matera/ArduinoSTL) to use this library to support C++11!!!

 Just download both libraries with "download as zip" from GitHub and install on Arduino IDE.